Updated: April 25, 2021

 Furthermore, for Pedro in the first example, notice how car ownership required him to have more money in his emergency fund.
 Sure, he can disregard car expenses in his calculations, but only if he can honestly say that he can live without a car.

-The given formula is one which I personally follow.
-It was designed from personal experience which has served me good for the past several years.
+The given formula is one that I personally follow.
+It was designed from personal experience which has served me well for the past several years.